Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 20:25

-In many other spaces, you know, I can't just put on a white lab coat and call myself a doctor.
-There are certain exams and certain things that, that have to be proven in order for me to make that assertion.
-Whereas anybody today can call themselves software engineer and we should change that.
-The unionizing effort now though, is much more about the individual developers, programmers, you know, asserting their own power in many respects.
+In many other spaces, I can't just put on a white lab coat and call myself a doctor.
+There are certain exams and certain things that have to be proven in order for me to make that assertion.
+Whereas anybody today can call themselves a software engineer and we should change that.
+The unionizing effort now though, is much more about the individual developers, programmers asserting their own power in many respects.
 And so, for example, there was an effort at Microsoft to resist the fact that some Microsoft software was being used to help INS here in the US and many, many people on the left side of the political spectrum despise INS in many cases, because they don't really seem to have a need to follow our concept of civil rights.
 They can detain you for any reason.
 They can deny you your one phone call.

 Ted Neward 21:21